omnisonic/omnisonic/README.md

     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/>
   </a>
 </div>

+---

+🔭 I’m currently working on several different website projects.

+🌱 I’m currently learning how provision vps and deploy applications to Amazon AWS

+👯 I’m looking to collaborate on projects that aim to solve human and social problems.

+🤔 I’m looking for help with finding my first developer role in a team setting.

 <!--
 **omnisonic/omnisonic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-🔭 I’m currently working on several different website projects.
-🌱 I’m currently learning Vim, Python,
-👯 I’m looking to collaborate on projects that aim to solve human and social problems.
-🤔 I’m looking for help with finding my first developer role in a team setting.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...